longturn/freeciv21/docs/Playing/faq.rst

 First of all try the ``/list`` command.
 This will show you all players created, including human players and AI players (both created automatically by aifill or manually with ``/create``).

-Now, you're ready to assign players to teams.
+Now, you are ready to assign players to teams.
 To do this you use the team command.
-For example, if there's one human player and you want two more AI players on the same team, you can do to create two AI players and put them on the same team you can do:
+For example, if there is one human player and you want two more AI players on the same team, you can do to create two AI players and put them on the same team you can do: